NHJasey/GamingProjects/BullsAndCows/README.md

 Bulls and Cows is a guessing game!
-Can YOU guess the word we're thinking of?
+Can YOU guess the isogram we're thinking of?

+COMPLETE X